mudge/mudge.github.com/_posts/2012-04-18-testing-vim-plugins-on-travis-ci-with-rspec-and-vimrunner.markdown

 cucumber-vimscript][cucumber-vimscript core] is very simple, so I decided to explore using only Vimrunner and RSpec to test-drive my plugin.

-To begin with, I had the following directory layout with the usual standard
+To begin with, I had the following directory layout with the standard files:
-files:

     .
     ├── plugin